ikr/ikr.su-blog/_posts/2016-10-14-components-and-modules.markdown

 So, what do we want?
 Composable modules with clear-cut borders!
 Do we want them actually to work?
 You bet!

-The easiest way that we're aware of in XIAG to ensure that the code works correctly is the test-driven development (TDD).
+The easiest way I know to ensure that the code works correctly is the test-driven development (TDD).
 Is it possible to practice TDD when a unit test suite's run time is, say, over 10 seconds?
 Definitely not!
 That imposes an objective hardware-bound restriction on how big of a module one can build.
 Indeed, computers get faster or more parallel all the time.
 On the other hand, programming languages and platforms get more sophisticated, and tend to do more and more things.
 May well be that those two opposing trends will compensate each other eternally.

+So, the next time you'll be adding a file to your code base, may be consider sprouting a new module with its own repository instead?